BittyIO/stablecoin-on-runes/README.md

 ## Introduction

 Stable Coin on Runes is a project that bridges USDT/USDC/Dai-on-EVM to Bitcoin Runes.
-As [Bitty](https://bitty.io) started with lending, and users need to borrow USDT, USDC, Dai against their assets, we've created Stable Coin on Runes to meet this demand.
+As [Bitty](https://bitty.io) started with lending, and users need to borrow USDT, USDC, Dai against their assets, we bridge Stable Coin from EVM to Runes to meet this demand.

 ## Features